stacks-archive/blockstack.org/pages/roadmap/roadmap.md

 ## 2018 Q2

-- Released the Stacks blockchain testnet
+- Released the Stacks blockchain testnet.
 - Announced the $50,000 Universal Wallet Bounty in partnership with ShapeShift.
 - Launched App.co, the Universal Store for decentralized applications
 - Released the developer Alpha of Blockstack iOS and Android SDKs.